instantiator/reveal-on-next/README.md

 npx next build
 ```

-Static output is available in the `out` directory by default.
+Static output is put into the `out` directory by default.

+## Hosting on GitHub pages

+[GitHub Pages](https://pages.github.com/) can serve the static content either from the root directory of a repository, or from the `docs/` directory.
+You can place the output from `out` into another repository, and serve it from there by enabling GitHub Pages.

+**However,** directories that are prefixed with `_` (underscore) are ignored by default.
+To work around this, add an empty file called `.nojekyll` at the root of the repository (see: [this blog post](https://github.blog/2009-12-29-bypassing-jekyll-on-github-pages/) about it).